SeismoTech/hashish/README.md

 The API has the following structure.

-- There is a `com.seismotech.hashish.api` package with all the public interfaces and no implementation.
+- There is a `org.seismotech.hashish.api` package with all the public interfaces and no implementation.

-- There is a `com.seismotech.hashish.impl` package with general or partial implementations of some interfaces.
+- There is a `org.seismotech.hashish.impl` package with general or partial implementations of some interfaces.

-- There is a `com.seismotech.hashish.impl.X` subpackage for each algorithm family.
+- There is a `org.seismotech.hashish.impl.X` subpackage for each algorithm family.
 The `X` is the name of the hashing family with any `hash` substring removed.
-For instance, the subpackage for MurmurHash3 32 bits algorithm is `com.seismotech.hashish.impl.murmur`.
+For instance, the subpackage for MurmurHash3 32 bits algorithm is `org.seismotech.hashish.impl.murmur`.

 - There are 3 main interfaces;
 2 high level (`Hashing` and `Hasher`)